 All products selected for purchase will have minimal packaging.
 Paper products to be used rarely, and, when necessary, purchased with recycled content.
 Products are to be purchased that can be recycled (for example—no styrofoam or plastic).

 For all functions within the church, all products shall be purchased and used with a conscious effort to reduce PUUC’s greenhouse gas emissions, energy use, water use and waste.
-Examples include using washable coffee cups and drink glasses at coffee hour and other events, rather than purchasing disposable; providing list of members willing to carpool to church.
+Examples include using washable coffee cups and drink glasses at coffee hour and other events, rather than purchasing disposable.

 PUUC uses the Town of Peterborough Recycling Center.
 Receptacles for the following types of trash are located off the kitchen in the downstairs of the church: mixed paper, brown paper and corrugated cardboard, aluminum, steel, plastic bottles (#1 & #2), glass.
 Smaller containers are found in the parish hall and in Carll House, with clear labels.
 Non-recyclables go in containers that are also clearly marked.
 (The Peterborough Recycling Center is currently NOT accepting any plastic for recycling—so avoiding plastics altogether is advisable.)